sgost/contentconcepts-data/services/resume_editing.md

 ---
 title: "Resume Editing"
 highlight: "Make a first & best impression"
-description: "Recruiters spend just 20 seconds to review a resume to decide whether to select you for the next stage or reject your resume.
-Therefore, your resume or CV should immediately catch the attention of the prospective employer.
-Let your resume editors craft out that perfect resume that wins"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {